MeteoSwiss/opendata/docs/e-forecast-data/e5-numerical-weather-analysis-data-changelog.md

 This page announces upcoming changes to the configuration of the [KENDA-CH1 analysis](https://opendatadocs.meteoswiss.ch/e-forecast-data/e5-numerical-weather-analysis-data).

+These changes may concern the KENDA analysis system or technical properties of the data, such as the available variables or GRIB2 coding.

 ## Upcoming changes
 ### July 2026 - Extended Open Data variable set